AguaClara/Textbook/glossary.rst

 Glossary
 ********

-To add a term to this glossary please add it with the definiteion in quote marks so that the whole thing is treated as a string rather than further separated by commas
+To add a term to this glossary please add it with the definition in quote marks so that the whole thing is treated as a string rather than further separated by commas

 .. _glossary_table: